SupurCalvinHiggins/212-fall-2015/labs/lab-07/readme.md

 assumed to be large enough to fit all components, and no two components may occupy the same cell.

-By simulating different component placements on this grid, engineers can determine a layout that minimizes total connection cost, providing guidance for real-world PCB design.
-Efficiently computing this layout allows designers to optimize performance, reduce energy consumption, and mitigate interference before committing to physical manufacturing.
+By simulating different component placements on this grid, engineers can determine a layout that minimizes total connection cost, and therefore the signal delay and power usage.

 ### Design

 In this section, you will design a recursive algorithm to compute the minimum cost PCB layout of a device using the SRBOT framework.
-If you spend more than 15-20 minutes on this section, look at the solution provided below and move on.

 1. Read `strategic_silicon.h`.
 2. Define subproblems and precisely state their meaning in words.
 Record your answer under **Subproblem Definition** in `strategic_silicon.md`.
 3. Find a recursive relationship between subproblems.
 Record your answer under **Recursive Relationship** in `strategic_silicon.md`.
 4. State base case(s) for your recursive relationship.
-Record your answer under **Base Cases** in `strategic_silicon.md`.
+Record your answer under **Base Case(s)** in `strategic_silicon.md`.
 5. State the solution to the original problem using your subproblem definition.
 Record your answer under **Original Problem** in `strategic_silicon.md`.